wangyan921/wangyan921.github.io/_pages/about.md

 **Recent News**
 ======
+- Two papers have been accepted to ACMMM 2023.
 - Three papers have been accepted to MICCAI 2023.
 - Three papers have been accepted to CVPR 2023.
 - One paper has been accepted to AAAI 2023.